rohit998012/Dividend-tracker/README.md

 Ensure Node.js is installed on your system before running this project.

 🏗️ Project Structure :
 This project consists of:

 Backend: Handles data fetching and API requests
 Frontend: Built with React + Vite for the user interface

-🛠️ Setup & Running
 🔹 Running the Backend :
 Navigate to the backend directory:

 cd nse-backend
-Run the data fetching script:

 node script.js
-Start the backend server:

 node server.js

-🔹 Running the Frontend :
-Navigate to the frontend directory:
+🔹 Navigate to the frontend directory: cd frontend

-cd frontend
 Install dependencies:
 npm install
 Set up Firebase Configuration
 To enable authentication and portfolio features: